XReyRobert/macos-telegraf-gpumonitoring/README.md

   urls = ["http://yourinfluxdbserver:8086"]
   ## Token for authentication.
   token = "yourtoken"

   ## Organization is the name of the organization you wish to write to; must exist.
   organization = "yourorganisation""

   ## Destination bucket to write into.
-  ## Change it but update the dashboard accordingly (hint: find/replace into the grafana dashboard  json before importing it)
+  ## Change it and update the dashboard accordingly (hint: find/replace into the grafana dashboard json BEFORE importing it into grafana, you'll save time)
   bucket = "XRRMonitoring"
 ```